UtkarshA135/KisanSeva/README.md

 # KisanSeva - one stop for Indian farmers

 This is the official code repository for _Code Monks_ .
-This _simple, light weight mobile application built in Flutter_ was developed during Accelathon 2.0 the online the annual inter college hackathon and also selected for IFPPC conducted by Sikkim Manipal University.
+This _simple, light weight mobile application built in Flutter_ was developed during Accelathon 2.0 the online the annual inter college hackathon and also awarded Certificate of Excellence at IFPPC conducted by Sikkim Manipal University.

 ### _Code Monks_